Exercise Exercise

 Some exercise programs have both indoor and outdoor walking options.
 Indoor exercise, where monitoring and access to assistance is more rapidly accessible, is usually more appropriate for frailer patients and those at higher CV risk.

-• Longer duration and more frequent rest periods may be required for those with frailty or severe symptoms
+• Shorter duration and more frequent rest periods may be required for those with frailty or severe symptoms

 • The chosen mode of aerobic exercise should be one that an individual enjoys and tolerates without pain or residual fatigue.
 Regularity of physical activity is a significant part of attaining the cardiovascular benefits.